-Contributions to supply public services in Indian Government Support and to build strong governance, administrative and accountability systems
+Contributions to supply public services in Indian Government Support and to build strong governance, administrative and accountability systems: Terms and Conditions

 The Department of Indian Affairs and Northern Development's (DIAND) involvement in governance programming is a matter of social policy that included the devolution of programs and services to First Nation and Inuit governments on a gradual basis.
 Strong governance and accountability of First Nations and Inuit governments and related institutions are fundamental to the prudent use of funds transferred from the federal government.
 These objectives are advanced by a series of measures: Employee pension and benefits plans to incent recruitment and retention of professional staff; the First Nations Fiscal Management Act institutions that provide fiscal services and products to First Nation communities; Tribal Councils that provide service and program delivery at an aggregated level to communities; and governance capacity development programs that provide training in sound governance.

 The following terms and conditions provide the framework under which current and future DIAND contribution programming can be administered, in parallel with the grant for Band Support Funding, to facilitate capacity development in the Aboriginal public service; the First Nation elected leadership and entities that administer aggregate services and program delivery on behalf of or to First Nations governments and their communities.